 Election

 The members of the Board of Directors shall be elected by MHMA members on the second Saturday of October.
 The election date may be changed by the Election Commission within reasonable time to accommodate logistics in scheduling.
 The term for the elected Board of Directors shall begin on the second Saturday of November or 30 days after the election.
 Board members are elected by whoever has the largest number of votes for a position.
-The named positions are President, Treasures and Secretary.
+The named positions are President, Treasurer and Secretary.
 Other positions are on an as-need basis.

 Term Duration